Oslo Opera House in winter with snow-covered roof and harbor panoramic

 Oslo scenery — WikiMedia Commons (CC BY-SA)

 If I have time before all-aboard, I wander up to Akershus Fortress, the 13th-century stone stronghold that once served as a royal residence and now houses military museums and the most stunning golden-hour views over the harbor.
 On warmer days, I've taken Oslo fjord boat tours or rented a kayak to see the city from the water — gliding past the Opera House and modern waterfront from sea level gives you a Viking's-eye view of this seafaring capital.
 If you're feeling adventurous and have a full day, the Holmenkollen Ski Jump towers above the city with magnificent views that stretch across forests and fjord; the museum there traces Norway's deep connection to skiing back centuries.
-The Aker Brygge waterfront is perfect for craft beer and people-watching as the northern light shifts across the water.
+The Aker Brygge waterfront is where I end up every time — craft beer and people-watching as the northern light shifts across the water.

-Oslo feels modern, green, wealthy, and totally relaxed — the perfect blend of nature and culture, where thousand-year-old history sits comfortably beside cutting-edge architecture, and where the fjord is never more than a few minutes' walk away.
+Oslo feels modern, green, wealthy, and totally relaxed — a place where thousand-year-old history sits comfortably beside cutting-edge architecture, and where the fjord is never more than a few minutes' walk away.

 Getting Around Oslo